joelodom/qe-substring-demo/README.md

 # Springfield General Hospital Patient Search

 **A simple hospital customer service web application** built with Flask and MongoDB that lets you add new patients, search existing records, and manage sample data.
+This application demonstrates
+Queryable Encrypton substring, prefix, range and equality searches in the same application.

 ## Features